 Reusable Water Bottle

-This is always something I bring when I travel but I especially needed it in Vegas.
-Coming from a place that has close to 100% humidity to a place that seemed to have had less than 25% humidity was a shock to my body.
+My last trip to Las Vegas was for a business trip in the middle of August.
+It was like stepping into a pizza oven when I got out of the airport.
+I almost always have a reusable water bottle with me when I travel.
+And made sure it was on my things to bring to Vegas list.
+For me, traveling to Las Vegas, which had very low humidity, from a place that has has close to 100% was a shock to my body.
 I was consuming so much water while I was there and it didn’t seem to have any affect on me.
-Add to that the fact that the elevation out there is above 2,000 feet and I live at an elevation of 49, I needed more water to combat that and the jet lag.
+Add to that the fact that the elevation out there is above 2,000 feet and I live almost at sea level, I needed more water to combat that and the jet lag.

-In addition to that water bottle, be sure to bring some electrolyte tablets too.
+Your Vegas checklist should also include electrolyte tablets.
 They come in different flavors and will help with any recovery (altitude, alcoholic or otherwise) you need to deal with.

 When you’re in Las Vegas you have to have lotion.
 That includes a face moisturizer and a body moisturizer.
 Your body is made up of more than 60% water and your skin is your body’s largest organ.
 While you’ll be drinking a lot of extra water with your reusable water bottle, your skin will still show the ramifications of all that dry weather.
-So bring your moisturizer and slather it on.
+So be sure you have moisturizer on your what to bring to Las Vegas checklist and slather it on.

-There are no clocks in Las Vegas.
-Anywhere.
-The reason is because the casinos don’t really want you know how much time you’ve been at the slot machine.
-So you really can’t tell the change of time while you’re in one of those hotels or casinos.
-So wear a wrist watch.
-If you don’t own one buy an inexpensive watch.
+The easiest way to combat that is to wear an inexpensive wrist watch.
+This is one you don’t want to leave off your list of what to bring to Vegas.
 You might be thinking ‘I’ll just use my phone’.
-Well you don’t want to keep pulling your phone out all the time and some casinos and gambling tables don’t allow you to have phones out (so you don’t take pictures) so a watch is an easy solution to stay on top of things.
+Well you don’t want to keep pulling your phone out all the time and some casinos and gambling tables don’t allow you to have phones out so you don’t take pictures.
+So a watch is an easy solution to stay on top of things.

 So you’re in Las Vegas having a good time at the casinos, seeing shows and walking the strip.
 You’re taking pictures and posting to Instagram Stores and Facebook . . . and realize you only have 15% left on your cell phone!
 There aren’t a lot of electrical outlets to be found in Vegas to get a charge so be sure to carry a portable phone charger.
 There are many varieties and some will charge a large phone many times.
 But that’s not what you need for your Vegas trip.
 Select something that’s light weight and will keep you with power just til you get back to your hotel room.
-The portable phone chargers work with iPhones and Androids – just remember your charger cord as well.
+The portable phone chargers work with iPhones and Androids – just remember to put your charger cord on your things to bring to Las Vegas checklist as well.

 Cash In Small Bills

 Nowadays we’re not used to carrying cash and if you do you might not have lots of smaller bills.
-In Vegas you need the smaller bills.
+In Vegas you need the smaller bills so put making a trip to the bank on your things to bring to Vegas to-do list.
 Not only will you be tipping your waitresses, cocktail servers in the casino and the hotel housekeepers (you do tip your maids, don’t you??) but if you want to gamble at one of the tables, they don’t give you change.
 So if you want to bet $10 and only have a $20 bill, you’re betting $20.
 I found that out the hard way.
 Also the ATM machines out there charge a lot for a transaction – I saw one that charged $8 to take money out.
-And you can get an advance on your credit card via a machine but that’s never a good idea.
+And you can get an advance on your credit card via machines as well, but that’s never a good idea.
 So bring those smaller bills with you.

 Have you been to Las Vegas and have a suggestion on what else you shouldn’t forget on your trip?
-Share below in the comments with us!
+Share below in the comments!